 J.P.
 Morgan Asset Management is a global asset management leader providing world-class investment solutions to clients.
-With almost US$1.2 trillion in assets under management (the Asset Management client funds of J.P.
-Morgan Chase & Co. as at 30 June 2010) and offices in 41 locations around the world, J.P.
+With over US$1.3 trillion in assets under management (the Asset Management client funds of J.P.
+Morgan Chase & Co. as at 31 March 2011) and offices in 41 locations around the world, J.P.
 Morgan Asset Management offers global coverage with a strong local market presence, and leadership positions in most asset classes.

 Commitment to Hong Kong

 JPMAM’s investment management business in Asia has remained headquartered in Hong Kong for more than three decades and today has over 500 employees based in this location.
-JPMAM and its investment arm - JF Asset Management - are one of the largest local investment managers in Hong Kong with almost US$90 billion (30 June 2010) of funds managed across the Asia Pacific region.
+JPMAM and its investment arm - JF Asset Management - are one of the largest local investment managers in Hong Kong with over US$91 billion (31 March 2011) of funds managed across the Asia Pacific region.

 As part of a major global investment group, we are committed to providing specialist teams with the resources needed to deliver successful products and performance to our clients.
 The Hong Kong-based Pacific Regional Group, together with the local presence of the Global Portfolios Group, forms the core of JPMAM’s investment management operations.
 In addition to the knowledge and experience of our individual investment professionals, the stability of the team has enabled JPMAM to develop strong relationships with local clients.